fprime-community/separated-project-example/README.md

 An example where the project has been separated from the F´ standard distribution.
 This allows for cleaner separation of F´ code and the code of projects built using F´.

-**Note:** this may not be a complete example, or kept up with the `Ref` application in fprime, but it is here to demonstrait the basic functioning of seperated builds.
+**Note:** this may not be a complete example, or kept up with the `Ref` application in F Prime, but it is here to demonstrate the basic functioning of separated builds.

 ## Initialization